As part of deploying the Advanced Remote Management (ARM) server, generate the root and intermediate certificates used during installation.

 - You must run this certificate generator as an Administrator.

-In the AirWatch Console, switch to your primary organization group.
+In the AirWatch Console, switch to your primary organization group (OG).

-- The organization group you choose must be of a 'customer' type.
+- The OG you choose must be of a 'customer' type.
 For more information about organization groups, see Organization Group Type Functions from the VMware AirWatch Mobile Device Management Guide.

 Navigate to Groups & Settings > All Settings > System > Advanced > Site URLs, scroll down to the External Remote Management section, and copy the string in the Remote Management CN field.

-- If the Remote Management CN field has a null value, then you must manually Create the Common Name from the AirWatch Database.
+- If the Remote Management CN field is blank, then you must manually Create the Common Name from the AirWatch Database.

 Set the following values.

-Setting Value Certificate Type Remote Management.
-Deployment On-premises.
-Certificate Common Name Paste the Remote Management CN copied from step 5 above.
+Setting Value Certificate Type Remote Management Deployment On-Prem Certificate Common Name Paste the Remote Management CN copied from step 5 above.

 - Set Password for the certificates when prompted.
 Store this password for future use.